Chiyoko Shimakura

-Chiyoko Shimakura (島倉 千代子, Shimakura Chiyoko) (30 March 1938 – 8 November 2013) was an enka singer and TV presenter in Japan.
+Chiyoko Shimakura (島倉 千代子, Shimakura Chiyoko) (30 March 1938 – 8 November 2013) was an Enka singer and TV presenter in Japan.
 She was considered "the Goddess of Enka".

 Career

 Chiyoko was born in Shinagawa Ward, Tokyo, Japan.
-In 1954 Chiyoko won the 1st prize of the Columbia Music Entertainment singers competition.
+In 1954, Chiyoko won the 1st prize of the Columbia Music Entertainment singers competition.
 In 1955, she made her recording début with the single "Konoyo no Hana".
-She was an Enka singer who appeared in Kohaku Uta Gassen, starring 35 times.
+She was an Enka singer who appeared in NHK Kōhaku Uta Gassen, starring 35 times, including 30 consecutive years straight.
 However, she forgot her song lyrics in 1996.
-She participated again in the Kohaku in 2004.
+She participated again in the Kōhaku in 2004.

 Death

 After a long battle with liver cancer, she died, at age 75, on 8 November 2013.